getsolus/solus-site.github.io/content/blog/2025/11/solus-4.8-released/index.md

 ![Collage](collage.jpg)

 We're nearing the holiday season, and what better way to kick it off than by releasing new Solus ISOs?
-This release is called *Endurance*, in recognition of the continuing work the team is putting in to keep the distribution moving forward.
+This release is called *Opportunity*, for all the new opportunities that are open to us.
 A lot has happened since we released Solus 4.7 at the beginning of this year, so let's go over the changes.

 ## General